alexesprit/vscode-unfancy-file-icons/README.md

 > Octicons as a file icon theme

-A file icon theme for Visual Studio code.
+A file icon theme for Visual Studio Code.
 Based on [atom-unfancy-file-icons][atom-extension] package.

 ## Rules